wholol/3D-Renderer/README.md

 # 3D-Renderer
 CPU based renderer/software rasterizer from scratch.
 SDL2 is used for input handling.
+Types of diffuse shading includes Flat shading, Gouraud shading and Phong shading.

 things that are not done:
 code cleanup, texture mapping.
-Types of diffuse shading includes flat shading, Gouraud shading and Phong shading.

 ## Features
 ### Backface culling